Activities | Camp

-The only primitive camping inside the state park is way of backpacking into the nearby backcountry.
-For car camping and free of charge camping, try driving dirt roads close in neighboring Stanislaus National Forest.
+The only primitive camping inside the state park is way of backpacking, into the nearby backcountry, on foot.
+For car camping and free of charge camping, try driving dirt roads close in neighboring Stanislaus National Forest

 Across the Highway SR4, Forest Service Rd#5N23